7 Things to Do in Ras Sidr

 5. Ain Ras Sidr

-The springs in the city are used for the healing and treatment of many diseases, and that includes the spring called Ain Ras Sidr which is located in the middle of the desert in a place called Wadi Asal, about nine km away from Ras Sidr.
+The springs in the city are used for the healing and treatment of many diseases, including the spring called Ain Ras Sidr, located in the middle of the desert in a place called Wadi Asal, about nine km away from Ras Sidr.

 6. Wadi Qnet Cave

 In Wadi Qnet Cave, you will learn more about the civilization of the ancient Egyptians through inscriptions that show their interest in mining and how they used to send missions in ancient times.
-The cave was named after a small part of Wadi Qenit, where the turquoise veins that the ancient Egyptians extracted are located.
+The cave was named after a small part of Wadi Qenit, where the ancient Egyptians extracted turquoise veins are located.
 The remains of the huts of the old workers on a hill are still found in this area, and most of these inscriptions were transferred to the Egyptian Museum in Cairo.

 7. Moses Springs

 Moses Springs are freshwater springs located in the Ras Sidr.
 They are about 35 km away from the city of Suez and 60 km away from the Martyr Ahmed Hamdi Tunnel.
-They were named after the oasis from which 12 springs of water erupted for Prophet Moses.
-Now, four springs remain from 12 wells, around which a small oasis has formed.
+They were named after the oasis where 12 water springs erupted for Prophet Moses.
+Four springs remain from 12 wells, around which a small oasis has formed.
 Today, water only comes out from one well, the well of the Sheikh, with an average depth of 40 feet.

-The water used to flow in the oasis and many palm trees and weeds grew around that one well.
-There are still four palm trees and the colour of their dates are mixed between yellow and red.
+The water used to flow in the oasis, and many palm trees and weeds grew around that well.
+There are still four palm trees, and the colour of their dates is mixed between yellow and red.

-This is a beautiful destination that you can visit on your way to Sharm El-Sheikh.
+You can visit This beautiful destination on your way to Sharm El-Sheikh.
 It is characterized by the beauty of its climate and scenic views overlooking the coast of the Gulf of Suez.
 Also, people visit it to get treated for many diseases.
 Those sulfur springs treat chronic osteoarthritis, rheumatic osteoarthritis, fibromyalgia, muscle relaxation, and functional neurological diseases.

 Top Activities in Ras Sidr

-As a top outdoor destination in Egypt, there are countless exciting things to do in Ras Sidr.
+As a top outdoor destination in Egypt, Ras Sidr has countless exciting things to do.

 1. Surfing